Spring Garden Revival

 Plainville Municipal Ordinances for Seeding Equipment Operation & Soil Preparation Activities

-Plainville enforces specific ordinances for seeding and soil preparation to minimize noise and ensure public safety.
-Equipment operation is permitted weekdays from 7:00 AM-7:00 PM, Saturdays 8:00 AM-6:00 PM, with Sunday hours varying—always verify with the Town.
-Noise restrictions apply to all soil preparation machinery.
-Commercial operators must be licensed and registered with the Town Clerk.
-Before any soil work, contact Dig Safe (811) at least 72 hours in advance.
-For questions about permits, inspections, or compliance, contact: Plainville Building Department
+Plainville enforces specific ordinances for seeding and soil preparation activities.
+Equipment operation is permitted on weekdays from 7:00 AM-7:00 PM, Saturdays 8:00 AM-6:00 PM, with Sunday hours varying—verify with the local office.
+Noise restrictions apply to soil preparation machinery, and commercial operators must be licensed and registered with the Town Clerk.
+Before any soil disturbance, contact Dig Safe (811) at least 72 hours in advance.
+For questions about permitting, inspections, or compliance, reach out to the local department.

 190 South Street, Plainville, MA 02762